yanchith/webglutenfree/README.md

 ## Acknowledgements

-webglutenfree is inspired by the [regl](http://regl.party) javascript library, and [glium](https://github.com/glium/glium) rust library.
+Webglutenfree is inspired by the [regl](http://regl.party) javascript library, and [glium](https://github.com/glium/glium) rust library.
 Thank you!

 Also, [webgl2fundementals.org](https://webgl2fundamentals.org/) and